qbicsoftware-archive/metadata-utils-lib/metadata-utils/README.md

 7. **Grouping**: Grouping should show which samples stem from the same organism.
 Thus, to retrieve this information for each sample (Q_TEST_SAMPLE) the entities have to be retrieved and samples with the same entity are grouped together.

+### Use Case

+**Use Case Name**: Preparation Sample Metadata Retrieving

+**Subject Area**: Data Analysis

+**Business Event**: Request of Metadata

+**Actors**: Project Manager

+**Use Case Overview**: User specifies an OpenBis project and gets a list of all available metadata per preparation sample.

+**Preconditions**: Valid OpenBis project is available

+**Termination Outcome**:
+1. All metadata gets returned
+2. Some fields are marked with NA
+3. Some Metadata categories have the same name with different tags at the end of the name

+**Condition Affecting Termination Outcome**:
+1. All metadata is annotated
+2. Missing metadata information
+3. Some Metadata categories (factors or properties) occur multiply (on e.g different sample levels)

+**Use Case Description**:
+Following steps have to be performed to retrieve the meta data:

+1. **Actor enters Project Code**: The system searches the corresponding project in the DB (OpenBIS).

+2. **Fetch the Experiment and Corresponding Samples**: The system fetches the associated `Q_SAMPLE_PREPARATION` experiment with all samples.

+3. **Get Experiment Factors**: The system retrieves experiment factors.

+4. **Get Sample Meta Data and Factors**: For each sample of the experiment retrieve the properties and the factors.

+5. **Filter Properties**:
+Filter the returned properties for:
+- Preparation Sample QBiC Code
+- Secondary Name
+- Lab ID
+- Sample Type (Analyte)
+- Source
+- Source Name(s)
+- Source Lab ID(s)
+- Extract Code(s)
+- Extract Name(s)
+- Extract Lab ID(s)
+- Conditions
+- Filenames
+- Gender/Sex (e.g. male / female)
+- Tissue (e.g. blood / liver / tumor)
+- Entity QBiC Code (Grouping)
+- RIN

+**Use Case Associations**: Extraction Sample Metadata Retrieving

+**Traceability to**: (list of other related documents)

+**Input Summary**: QBiC project barcode

+**Output Summary**: All metadata (defined in the use case description) associated with the preparation samples of the given project

+**Usability Index**: A number based on how this use case ranked in terms of satisfaction, importance, and frequency. (?)

+**Use Case Notes**: Factors are encoded in XML,
+                    some sample properties need to be mapped to e.g. an organism (instead of an ID), some projects have the same factors encoded on the experiment and on the sample level, multiple samples can have the same factors

+This use case is based on this template [examplary use case](https://www.ibm.com/support/knowledgecenter/en/SSWSR9_11.6.0/com.ibm.pim.dev.doc/pim_ref_usecasetemp.html)